Isebyte/Poker/README.md

 # Poker!

+"I suck at poker." ~ Me

-This Java project includes several files that takes in a multi-line input of player id's and hands of cards and outputs the winner(s) of the poker game.
+This simple Java project includes several files that takes in a multi-line input of player id's and hands of cards and outputs the winner(s) of the poker game.
 I have split up the implementation between five files, one being a wrapper for the game for the sake of modularity.
 It was originally coded in Eclipse (Mac), then exported as a runnable jar file.